From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

 \subsection{Layered triangulations}

-Suppose that $\calB$ is a general branched surface.
-Recall that a \emph{tie-neighbourhood} $N(\calB)$ of $\calB$ is a regular neighbourhood of $\calB$ equipped with a foliation by intervals, called \emph{ties}.
+Suppose that $B$ is a general branched surface.
+Recall that a \emph{tie-neighbourhood} $N(B)$ of $B$ is a regular neighbourhood of $B$ equipped with a foliation by intervals, called \emph{ties}.
 See~\cite[Figure~1.2]{Mosher96}.
-A surface $F$, properly embedded in $M$, is \emph{carried} by $\calB$ if it is isotopic into $N(\calB)$ and is there transverse to the ties.
-Properties of $\calB$ are generally inherited by its carried surfaces: decomposition into sectors, co-orientations, and so on.
+A surface $F$, properly embedded in $M$, is \emph{carried} by $B$ if it is properly isotopic into $N(B)$ and is there transverse to the ties.
+A carried surface $F$ is \emph{fully carried} if, after the isotopy, it intersects all ties.
+Properties of $B$ are generally inherited by its carried surfaces: decomposition into sectors, co-orientations, and so on.

-\begin{definition} We say that a transverse taut structure $(M, \calT, \alpha)$ is \emph{layered} if there is a collection $\calK = \{K_i\}$ of pairwise disjoint surfaces, all carried by $\calB(\alpha)$, so that \begin{itemize} \item $K_i$ and $K_{i+1}$ cobound a single tetrahedron (above $K_i$ and below $K_{i+1}$) and \item for every tetrahedron $t$ there is an index $i$ so that $t$ is the unique tetrahedron cobounded by $K_i$ and $K_{i+1}$. \end{itemize} If $M$ has a finite number $n$ of tetrahedra then the indices are recorded modulo $n$.
-Otherwise the indices lie in $\ZZ$.
-We call $\calK$ a \emph{layering} of $M$ and the surfaces $K_i$ \emph{layers} of $\calK$. \end{definition}